-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, Fair Value Measurement - Disclosure Framework (Topic 820).
+In August 2018, the Financial Accounting Standards Board issued Accounting Standards Update 2018-13, Fair Value Measurement (Topic 820) - Disclosure Framework.
 The updated guidance improves the disclosure requirements on fair value measurements.
 The updated guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Early adoption is permitted.
-Management is currently assessing the timing and impact of adopting the updated provisions.
+The Plan adopted this standard during the year ended December 31, 2020.
+The adoption of this standard did not have a material impact on the Plan's financial statements.